 Bottom line is, it was the ’60s.
 The world was just in a state of turmoil and young people were looking for all kinds of alternative paths.
 So moving into an ashram, chanting on beads, becoming vegetarian, all that stuff really wasn’t such a stretch.
 But it wasn’t about God.
 I mean, to this day, I don’t consider myself religious.
 God, I find dangerous.
 Krishna, and the notion of Bhakti and the idea of consciousness, as having a personal dimension?
 I’m all over that.

-Coming soon in Part 2 of my interview with Joshua, we discuss how he tapped into changing his consciousness to get where he wanted to be, knowing your worth, how he came to write about Siggi B. Wilzig’s remarkable story as a Holocaust survivor and business success, and more.
+In Part 2 of my interview with Joshua, we discuss how he tapped into changing his consciousness to get where he wanted to be, knowing your worth, how he came to write about Siggi B. Wilzig’s remarkable story as a Holocaust survivor and business success, and more.

 Until then, keep THINKING BIG!